kyoungb/project_portfolio/index.md

 title: "Welcome to My Data Science Portfolio"
 ---

-![Katie Giauque][katie.png]

 # Hello!
 I'm Katie 👋

 Welcome to my data science portfolio!
-This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+This site shows my journey as I learn data science and analytics.
+Here you'll find projects that demonstrate what I've learned and discovered as I've practiced and developed valuable technical skills.

 ## 🎓 About This Portfolio

-This portfolio shows my work learning data science.
+This portfolio shows my journey as I work to learn to apply data science principals.
 Each project includes:

 - My code with documentation
 - Visualizations I created
-- What I learned and discovered
+- What I discovered

 I built this site using [Quarto](https://quarto.org/) and host it on [GitHub Pages](https://pages.github.com/).